xfiveco/angular-test-simple/README.md

 ## Requirements
 1. Use BEM with the SCSS syntax for styling.
 1. Make it responsive according your best judgement.
 The 1920px resolution of the design is a reference resolution we compare your conversion to.
-1. The images should be loaded from [this external source](https://github.com/xfiveco/mock-api-images) (you can use it as a fake API with [list of images](https://raw.githubusercontent.com/xfiveco/mock-api-images/main/images.json))
+1. The images should be loaded from [this external source](https://github.com/xfiveco/mock-api-images) (you can use it as a fake API with the [list of images](https://raw.githubusercontent.com/xfiveco/mock-api-images/main/images.json)).
 1. Create a hover effect for the image thumbnails.
 1. Create a simple custom overlay for images.
 Each image should be reachable by its own URI.
 1. Create a transition for opening the overlay like shown in this [prototype](https://www.figma.com/proto/XmLxW928QcDblZul5dGpLM/Xfive-Gallery-Test?node-id=1%3A2&viewport=73%2C86%2C0.5&scaling=min-zoom).